 Her course "Female aspects of deity" was offered by the Centre for Continuing Education at the University of Sussex in an unbroken cycle from 1987 to 1994.
 The syllabus, included Goddesses of the World, Goddesses of Britain, and Goddesses of the Ancient Near East.
 She was joined by Magenta Wise who gave several classes on ritual and celebration in the same series.

 Asphodel is an author of numerous writings on Goddess topics and also on Jewish women's history and on antisemitism.
 Her book, In a Chariot Drawn by Lions: the Search for the Female in Deity (The Women's Press, London 1992; Crossing Press, Freedom CA 1993) is a discussion of Wisdom Goddesses, looking at goddesses in Hebrew and Ancient Near Eastern traditions, researching into the background of Western culture with emphasis on Hochma/Sophia - her reign, her banishment and return.
 The book also addresses a theme, now commonplace among biblical scholars, though not yet known to the general public, that the ancient Hebrews were not monotheists, but worshipped both the god Yahweh and the goddess Asherah.
 Scholarly material is used in an accessible manner and analyses the causes of misogyny.
-Although out of print from the original publishers, this book is available in the UK from Daniel Cohen, 77 Parliament Hill, London NW3 2TH, as is Athene Revisited (Asphodel`s complete set of poems).In a Chariot Drawn by Lions - £6.50 incl. p and p Athene Revisited -£7.50 incl. p and p.
+Although out of print from the original publishers, this book is available in the UK from Daniel Cohen, Flat 27, Belle Vue Apartments, Rowland Hill Street, London NW3 2AQ, as is Athene Revisited (Asphodel`s complete set of poems).In a Chariot Drawn by Lions - £6.50 incl. p and p Athene Revisited -£7.50 incl. p and p.
 Cheques to be made payable to Daniel Cohen.
 Enquire for non-UK prices.

 In a Chariot Drawn by Lions has just been republished in an electronic format free of charge by Goddess Ink as one of their legacy pdf series.